Byron Saxton: Professional wrestling career

-Independent circuit (2003–2007)
+Early career (2003–2007)

 Kelly made his professional wrestling debut in 2003, wrestling in the independent circuit in Florida and Georgia.
 In 2004, Kelly auditioned for the fourth season of WWE Tough Enough, but failed to make it past the tryouts.
 He continued to wrestle on the independent circuit before being offered a WWE tryout in 2007.

 World Wrestling Entertainment/WWE

 Developmental territories (2007–2012)

 Kelly signed a developmental contract with World Wrestling Entertainment and was assigned to Florida Championship Wrestling (FCW).
 Kelly, at first using his real name, made his FCW debut on October 13, 2007, losing to Hade Vansen.
 His next appearance was just over a week later on October 23, when he lost to "The Carnival Freak" Sinn Bowdee.
 Kelly competed sporadically in FCW over the next few months, winning a six-man tag team match against Vansen, Sheamus O'Shaunessy and Bowdee with Rycklon Stephens and Chet Douglas as his partners, but losing a singles match to Afa Jr. a few weeks later.
 He finished off 2007 with a win against Tommy Taylor on December 18.

 Kelly started off 2008 with a win, defeating Steve Lewington on FCW's first show of the year on January 8.
 His next match against Afa Jr., however, was ruled a no contest after TJ Wilson interfered.
 Kelly then began teaming with Rycklon, losing to the teams of Nick Nemeth and Big Rob, Jake Hager and Shawn Osborne, and Heath Miller and Steve Lewington.
 Another match on April 15, when Kelly and Rycklon faced Johnny Curtis and Gabe Tuft ended in a double countout.

 On June 3, Kelly became a manager, cutting a promo for Black Pain.
 Kelly managed Black Pain regularly, accompanying him for matches, and also teaming occasionally with him.
 On September 30, Kelly debuted a new ring name, Byron Saxton.
 With Black Pain, and the rest of his faction, known as the Saxton Conglomerate or simply the Conglomerate, composed of Stu Sanders (later Lawrence Knight) and Tyson Tarver, Saxton began a feud with Kafu, having the members of the Conglomerate face off against him in matches.
 After this feud ended, the Conglomerate quickly began another one with Johnny Prime.
 In the course of this feud Kaleb O'Neal began teaming with Prime in order to help him out, however, O'Neal later turned on Prime and joined the Conglomerate.
 In January 2009, Black Pain broke away from the Conglomerate and changed his ring name to Sweet Papi Sanchez, prompting a feud with the remaining Conglomerate members.
 Following that, Saxton associated himself with Abraham Washington.
 When Josh Mathews left FCW to commentate on ECW full-time, Saxton began working as a commentator alongside first Dusty Rhodes and then Abraham Washington.
 In November 2010 Saxton turned on Washington and began feuding with him.